jamesngn/Bomberman/README.md

 ## How to Play

-1. Download the game executable file from the releases section.
+1. Download the game executable file from the file Bomberman-V3.
 2. Run the executable file to start the game.
 3. Use arrow keys to move the player character.
 4. Press the spacebar to place a bomb at the player's current location.